STMicroelectronics/meta-st-stm32mp/recipes-kernel/linux/linux-stm32mp/README.HOW_TO.txt

     $> tar xfj <kernel source>.tar.bz2
     or
     $> tar xfJ <kernel source>.tar.xz
+A new directory containing kernel standard source code will be created, go into it:
     $> cd <directory to kernel source code>

 NB: if you like to have a git management of the code, see section 4 [Manage the kernel source code]
     if there is some patch, please apply it on source code